 Like other eCommerce companies, we are also vulnerable to hacking, malware, supply chain attacks, computer viruses, unauthorized access, and various other attacks by computer hackers (such as phishing or social engineering attacks, ransomware attacks, credential stuffing attacks, denial-of-service attacks, exploitation of software vulnerabilities, and other real or perceived cyberattacks) as well as cybersecurity incidents caused by telecommunication failures, user errors, or intentional or accidental actions or inactions by users with authorized access to our systems.
 Additionally, as a result of the ongoing COVID-19 pandemic, certain functional areas of our workforce remain in a remote work environment, which has heightened the risk of these potential vulnerabilities.
 Any of these incidents could lead to interruptions or shutdowns of our platform, loss or corruption of data or unauthorized access to, or disclosure of sensitive information.
 Cyberattacks could also result in the theft of our intellectual property, damage to our IT systems or disruption of our ability to make financial reports, and other public disclosures required of public companies.
 We have been subject to attempted cyber, phishing, or social engineering attacks in the past and may continue to be subject to such attacks and other cybersecurity incidents in the future.
 If we gain greater visibility, we may face a higher risk of being targeted by cyberattacks.
 Advances in computer capabilities, new technological discoveries, or other developments may result in cyberattacks becoming more sophisticated and more difficult to detect.
 We and our third-party service providers may not have the resources or technical sophistication to anticipate or prevent all such cyberattacks.
-Moreover, techniques used to obtain unauthorized access to systems change frequently and may not be known until launched against us or our third-party service providers.
-Security breaches can also occur as a result of non-technical issues, including intentional or inadvertent a
+Moreover, techniques used to obtain unauthorized access to systems change frequently and may not be known until launched against us or our third-party service providers, or their personnel.